EyringMLClimateGroup/kaps22tgrs_ml_cloud_eval/README.md

 This project allows the assignment of cloud type distribution to coarse-resolution climate data as explained in the paper "Machine-learned cloud classes from satellite data for process-oriented climate model evaluation" (http://arxiv.org/abs/2205.00743).
 Author: Arndt Kaps, arndt.kaps@dlr.de

-This work requires pixel wise labelled cloud data which was obtained using the CUMULO framework from Zantedeschi et al: https://github.com/FrontierDevelopmentLab/CUMULO .
+This work requires pixel wise labelled cloud data which was obtained using the CUMULO framework from Zantedeschi et al: https://github.com/FrontierDevelopmentLab/CUMULO.
 Given input data from MODIS as well as the corresponding label files from CUMULO, a random forest (RF) is trained to predict relative cloud type amount for large grid cells.
-The grid cell size as well a training features can be chosen by the user.
+The grid cell size as well as training features can be chosen by the user.
 The MODIS data as well as the labels are then averaged to coarse grid cells during the training process.
 The trained RF can then be applied to other climate data.
 We used the cloud product from ESA CCI as a proof of concept by first coarse graining it.
 Finally a number of statistics and plotting scripts are used to produce the plots shown in the paper.
 The predictions are saved in the ```.parquet``` format to be consumed in the statistics scripts using the dask library.